 - Serve with browned butter drizzled on top (or plain) and homemade gravy.

 Growing up in the Lancaster Amish community we had our mashed potatoes plain without garlic salt, or browned butter added on top.
-Later on I was introduced to the browned butter topping from a different community of Amish and it is a new favorite way to dress up these mashed potatoes (when I have the time).
+Later on I was introduced to the browned butter topping from a different community of Amish and it is a new favorite way to dress up these mashed potatoes, because it certainly elevates their flavor!

 Step 1: Prep the potatoes and place them in a large crock pot, add salt and cover the potatoes with water, ensuring the potatoes are completely submerged.